hindu-comm/mail_stream_advaita-l/2017/06/Shankara_Bhagavatpad/369__Venkata_sriram_P.md

 Nice Subbuji.

 This was the controversial work and benefit of doubt was ascribed to this work.
-I had a glance (cursory though..) and perplexed to see some tantric mantras (मन्मथ तन्त्र​) and thought how could a great advaitin whose mind used to roam in the lofty heights of vedanta could compile such mantras !
+I had a glance (cursory though..) and perplexed to see some tantric mantras (मन्मथ तन्त्र) and thought how could a great advaitin whose mind used to roam in the lofty heights of vedanta could compile such mantras !